pygeomet/PyGEOMET/README.md

 PyGEOMET consists of two main parts, the Graphical User Interface (GUI) and the dataset objects.
 The GUI was built using the PyQt5 python bindings for Qt cross-platform framework and contains all of the plotting code.
 The dataset objects, which are used for importing and accessing each dataset, are linked into the GUI but they can also be used independently within Python scripts.

 #####Note: Please send an email to py.geomet@gmail.com to let us know how PyGEOMET is being used.
-Also, any comment/suggests are welcomed as well.
+Also, any comments/suggests are welcomed as well.

 ###Installing PyGEOMET
-Either download and unzip the `zip file <https://github.com/pygeomet/PyGEOMET/archive/master.zip>` or use git to clone the respository:
+Either download and unzip the [zip file](https://github.com/pygeomet/PyGEOMET/archive/master.zip) or use git to clone the respository:

     git clone https://github.com/pygeomet/PyGEOMET.git